 \subsection{Background}

 Around the fifties, one important question in the theory of quasiconformal mappings was to decide the regularity of such mappings when acting on the boundary of a domain.
-In the complex plane, the simplest situation can be reduced to (by the Riemann Mapping Theorem) the boundary value of quasiconformal automorphisms of the upper-half plane $\H$ or the unit disk $\D$, depending on the framework .
-The goal was: \emph{To characterize boundary homeomorphism of the real line induced by quasiconformal homeomorphisms of the upper-half plane.} In their influential article \cite{Beurling-Ahlfors}, Ahlfors and Beurling completely classified the class of homeomorphisms of the real line that preserves orientation and that could appear as boundary values of quasiconformal mappings: such mappings are now called \emph{quasisymmetric}, and they admit the following characterization in terms of the $M$-condition: We say that $f\in \mbox{Hom}^{+}(\R)$ verifies the $M$-condition if there is $M\ge1$ such that
+In the complex plane, the simplest situation can be reduced, by the Riemann Mapping Theorem, to the boundary value of quasiconformal automorphisms of the upper half-plane $\H$ or the unit disk $\D$, depending on the framework .
+The goal was \emph{to characterize boundary homeomorphisms of the real line induced by quasiconformal homeomorphisms of the upper half-plane.} In their influential article \cite{Beurling-Ahlfors}, Ahlfors and Beurling completely classified the class of homeomorphisms of the real line that preserves orientation and that could appear as boundary values of quasiconformal mappings: such mappings are now called \emph{quasisymmetric}, and they admit the following characterization in terms of the $M$-condition: We say that a homeomorphism $f:\R\to\R$ verifies the $M$-condition if there is $M\ge1$ such that